-During the second quarter of 2023, we continued to deliver top line growth, including a 52% increase in sequential quarterly revenues and an 18% increase in revenues compared to the prior year quarter.
+During the third quarter of 2023, we continued to deliver top line revenue growth, including a 42% increase in sequential quarterly revenues and a 60% increase in revenues compared to the prior year quarter.
 During the quarter we continued to demonstrate the effectiveness of our overall strategy, providing us with increasing opportunities to take a greater share of advertisers' wallet, as demonstrated by larger deal sizes and continued high repeat customer percentages, and our focus on cost reductions and optimization has positively impacted operating leverage.
 In addition, we continued to focus on our direct sales force and continued to see increases in sales force effectiveness, as demonstrated by larger total revenue wins for our direct sellers.

-During the second quarter of 2023, we continued to work with signature clients like Hamilton and Yas Island where we are delivering immersive experiences that are not just short-term campaigns, but persistent virtual worlds that will continue to change the magnitude of our future revenues and the distribution of our future revenues, more in-line with a recurring revenue model, more forecastable in nature and less like a traditional advertising model.
+During the third quarter of 2023, we continued to work with signature clients including Kraft Heinz, Hamilton and Yas Island where we are delivering immersive experiences that are not just short-term campaigns, but persistent virtual worlds that we believe will continue to change the magnitude and the distribution of our future revenues, more in-line with a recurring revenue model, more forecastable in nature and less like a traditional advertising model.
 We are a leading scalable, vertically integrated publishing machine across some of today's largest digital social platforms and a metaverse innovation engine for the future of the immersive web.